 XO Tour Lif3 is also the only argument seemingly ever made for why Uzi’s career is better, even though as we now know, he makes a fraction of the money from his own song.

 With a lack of music coming from Uzi, 21 Savage continues to rack up songs through a multitude of features with his most recent feature being Wish Wish on DJ Khaled’s new album Father of Asahd, and an appearance on ScHoolBoy Q’s song Floating off CrasH Talk.

 Even though Uzi and Khaled share the same management in Roc Nation, Uzi failed to make an appearance on Khaled’s new album at all.

-Based off Uzi’s solo career one theory suggests that the 24-year-old rapper is simply not ready for the spotlight.
-Uzi resides from the Soundcloud era of rap where you put music out on your own terms, on Luv Is Rage 2, XO Tour Lif3 was that major hit that pushed him into the mainstream light.
+Based on Uzi’s solo career one theory suggests that the 24-year-old rapper is simply not ready for the spotlight.
+Uzi resides from the SoundCloud era of rap where you put music out on your own terms, on Luv Is Rage 2, XO Tour Lif3 was that major hit that pushed him into the mainstream light.

 With no current major hit, Uzi may be feeling the pressure to live up to the hype and as a result is the proprietor of the delay for Eternal Atake.